Documentation Index

 1. Capability Degradation

-Reduce functionality while maintaining core services:Copy
+Reduce functionality while maintaining core services:from enum import Enum

 from typing import Dict, List, Any, Optional